Bridge Loans in Texas: How to Unlock Home Equity to Buy Before You Sell

 For homeowners caught in the buy-sell conundrum, HomeLight’s Buy Before You Sell program offers a convenient and stress-reducing solution.
 See more program details at this link.

-HomeLight also offers other services for homebuyers and sellers in Texas, such as Agent Match to find the top-performing real estate agents in your market, and Simple Sale, a convenient way to receive a no-obligation, all-cash offer to sell your home in as little as 10 days.
+HomeLight also offers other services for homebuyers and sellers in Texas, such as Agent Match, which helps you find the top-performing real estate agents in your market, and Simple Sale, a convenient way to receive a no-obligation, all-cash offer to sell your home in as little as 10 days.

 A creative financing solution for Texas homeowners

-As Texas homebuyers navigate a challenging market with limited inventory, some are turning to bridge loans to simplify the process of buying a new home and selling their old one.
+As Texas homebuyers navigate a challenging market, some are turning to bridge loans to simplify the process of buying a new home and selling their old one.
 Bridge loans let homeowners borrow against the equity they have built in their previous home to put toward their new purchase, giving them more time to sell and taking away much of the hassle of getting the timing just right.

 Consider HomeLight’s Buy Before You Sell program to take the uncertainty out of your next home purchase.